marienahapetian/portfolio-gallery/readme.txt

 Every time you try to change Zip file of Portfolio plugin with another zip file of the same Portfolio plugin you need to delete the previous one.
 While deleting the plugin, database will still keep the projects which you have created in Portfolio, and transfer them into new Portfolio gallery file.

-If the installation of Portfolio Pro version didn’t open the Pro options, just delete and install it again
+If the installation of Portfolio Pro version didn’t open the Pro options, just delete and install it again.

-If you think, that you found a bug in our [WordPress Portfolio Gallery](https://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Screenshots ==